csinva/csinva.github.io/_notes/ref/ai_slides/ai_slides.md

   - *degree* - pick variable involved in most constraints
   - *least-constraining-value*

-## interleaving search and interference
+## b2 - interleaving search and inference

 - *forward checking* - after assigning, check arc-consistency on neighbors
-- *maintaining arc consistency (MAC)* - after sasigning, arc consistency initialized on neighbors
+- *maintaining arc consistency (MAC)* - after assigning, arc consistency initialized on neighbors

-## intelligent backtracking
+## b3 - intelligent backtracking

 - *conflict set* for each node (list of variable assignments that deleted things from its domain)
 - *backjumping*  - backtracks to most recent assignment in conflict set